vbernardes/haystack-webapp-poc/README.md

 ### Question Answering
 This section allows you to ask a question and receive an answer from the Haystack server.
 To use it, type your question in the text input box and press Enter.
 The application will send a request to a Haystack server with the question and retrieve the most relevant answers.
 The answers will be displayed along with their score and context.

+## Improvements
+- [ ] Rewrite the REST API server, so we don't need to run one Haystack container per pipeline (e.g., one for document retrieval and another for question answering).
+- [ ] Deploy to cloud provider.